Solar Restitution Program

 Customers are not eligible if:

-• They have already received full or partial compensation for their missed incentive payment from the Approved Vendor, Designee, or other entity involved in the transaction.
+- They have already received full compensation for their missed incentive payment from the Approved Vendor, Designee, or other entity involved in the transaction.

-• Complaint: Within two years of the harm or SRP launch (whichever is later).
+- Complaint: Within two years of the harm or the launch of the SRP Phase relevant to your type of harm (whichever is later).

-• Claim: Within six months of the complaint being closed or SRP launch (whichever is later).
+- Claim: Within six months of the complaint being closed or the launch of the SRP Phase relevant to your type of harm (whichever is later).

 You must:

-3. Submit an online SRP Claim Form or, if you are unable to complete the form yourself online, the Program Administrator may complete the form for you over the phone.
+- Submit an online SRP Claim Form (English or Spanish) or, if you are unable to complete the form yourself online, the Program Administrator may complete the form for you over the phone.

 You can file a complaint on our website here.
 Or, if you are unable to file a complaint online, you can call the Program Administrator at (877) 783-1820, and they can assist you in filing a complaint.

-The Program Administrator investigates your complaint and, if we confirm you were not timely paid your promised REC incentive amount and your Approved Vendor is not willing or able to pay your promised amount, we will close your complaint and then you will be eligible to file a claim for Solar Restitution.
+The Program Administrator investigates your complaint and, if we confirm you were not paid some or all of your promised REC incentive amount and your Approved Vendor is not willing or able to pay your promised amount, we will close your complaint and then you will be eligible to file a claim for Solar Restitution.

 The assignment of rights is a form where a customer agrees that, if they receive a solar restitution award and later their Approved Vendor pays them part – or all – of their promised REC payment, the customer will repay the Solar Restitution Program their claim award amount to prevent overpayment.

 The Program Administrator will investigate your claim to determine eligibility and claim award amount.
 The Program Administrator will reach out if it requires any additional information from you.
-Please note that the Program Administrator anticipates that the vendor cap of $200,000 may be met for some Approved Vendors in Phase I of the Solar Restitution Program.
-The Program Administrator is therefore using filing windows (periods of time) to accept claims against a single Approved Vendor, so that it is not just “first come, first served.”
+The Program Administrator uses a filing window procedure to accept claims against a single Approved Vendor.
 If two or more customers from the same Approved Vendor file claims within 30 days, then the filing period for additional claimants will extend from 30 days to 90 days.
 While the Program Administrator will investigate claims filed throughout that 90-day period, it may not finalize any awards until after that 90-day period is complete.

 A filing period refers to the specific timeframe within which a claim must be submitted to be considered valid and eligible for restitution (as funds allow).

-An Approved Vendor cap, or AV cap, refers to the maximum dollar amount or limit that can be awarded for harm caused by a specific Approved Vendor under the Illinois Shines program.
-The current AV cap amount is $200,000.
-The Program Administrator expects that this cap will be met for certain Approved Vendors during Phase I of the Solar Restitution Program.
-Once the cap is hit, we will continue to accept claims against that Approved Vendor; however, we will not be able to pay out any additional awards against the Approved Vendor unless, and until, the cap is expanded during a later phase of the Solar Restitution Program.
+An Approved Vendor cap, or AV cap, refers to the maximum dollar amount or limit that can be awarded to all customers for harm caused by a specific Approved Vendor under the Illinois Shines program.
+The AV cap amount for Phase I and II claims is $3,000,000.

 A waiting period is the amount of time that must pass after a claim is submitted before the determination of any potential payout can be reached and claim payouts can be awarded.